Prepare key information

 • A Gateway in VMWare vSphere

-• Currently in Early Availability - WAF as a service (SaaS) in specified regions world-wide.
+• WAF as a service (SaaS) in specified regions world-wide.
 Routing through the service is done by configuring the relevant DNS records for the site's domain.

 • A managed Reverse Proxy NGINX Docker Container with an agent.